Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

 ## Part 7.
 The peering

-The goal of this part is only to show how the route is getting added added automaticaticall on the VPN Gateway and propagated onpremises via BGP.
+The goal of this part is only to show you how a new route is getting added automaticatically to the VPN Gateway and propagated onpremises via BGP.

 ### 1. Let's create a Azure-spoke VNET and peer it to the Azure VNET
 <pre lang="Azure-cli">